Frequently asked questions

 However, individuals are encouraged to volunteer and can undertake volunteering at any stage of the asylum process.
 There are restrictions on the volunteering opportunities that individuals can undertake.
 It is important that the individuals do not undertake volunteering opportunities that would ordinarily be undertaken by someone who is paid for the same work and they cannot accept money for any volunteering opportunity, if they do, this will impact negatively on their asylum application.

-What is the role of Falkirk Council in supporting Asylum Seekers?
+What is the role of the local authority in supporting asylum seekers?

-Falkirk Council has no direct responsibility for Asylum Hotels, however they do have a statutory duty, as they would with anyone moving into the area, to provide any health, social care and social work support to Asylum Seekers if needed.
+The Local Authority has no direct responsibility for asylum Hotels, however they do have a statutory duty, as they would with anyone moving into the area, to provide any health, social care and social work support to asylum seekers if needed.

-The Resettlement Team, NHS, Police and local third sector partners will work closely with Mears and the Home Office to coordinate and identify wider support needs.
-This will include GP registration, linking with the third sector and maximising strengths, goodwill and resilience in the Falkirk area community.
+Falkirk Council, NHS, Police and local third sector partners will work closely with Mears and the Home Office to coordinate and identify wider support needs.
+This will include GP registration, linking with the third sector and maximising strengths, goodwill and resilience in the Falkirk community.

 Mears Property & Care Providers are responsible for the day to day running of the hotel and the welfare of the individuals being accommodated.
 A Welfare Officer is based at the hotel, supported by hotel staff and a 24/7 security team responsible for ensuring the safety, health and well-being of the individuals.